open-policy-agent/opa/docs/content/_index.md

 package example
 ```

-Like other declarative languages (e.g., SQL), Rego does not have an explicit
+Like other declarative languages (e.g., SQL), iteration in Rego happens
-loop or iteration construct.
-Instead, iteration happens implicitly when you
-inject variables into expressions.
+implicitly when you inject variables into expressions.

+There are explicit iteration constructs to express _FOR ALL_ and _FOR SOME_, [see
+below](#for-some-and-for-all).

 To understand how iteration works in Rego, imagine you need to check if any
 networks are public.
 Recall that the networks are supplied inside an array: